Key takeaways

 How to track it?

-Make sure that resolved tickets mean resolved issues by closely monitoring your system.
+Make sure that resolved tickets mean resolved active issues by closely monitoring your system.
 The metric can be tracked in Google Analytics, but it must be integrated with your customer service solution, such as Zendesk.

 Sales metrics